maplegilbs/context-router-cookies-example/README.md

 import { createContext } from "react";
 export const UserContext = createContext()
 ```
-## 3 - Create a component
+## 3 - Create a UserProvider component
-- create a new component and pass in the children as it's props be sure to export as default
+- create a new component and pass in the children as it's props. be sure to export as default
 - return the children wrapped in the "provider" of the context created in step 2
 - we will give the provider a value in the next step
 ```